To Manotick and Back

 Heading south on Prince of Wales Drive

 One of the more convenient routes for getting to Manotick is to head over to the section of Prince of Wales Drive which runs through the Experimental Farm.
-If you are coming from the downtown area, follow the pathway along the Rideau Canal to Carleton University, and then turn left towards Experimental Farm.
-This will bring you to Prince of Wales Drive.
+If you are coming from the downtown area, follow the pathway along the Rideau Canal to Carleton University, and then turn right (at the Hartwell’s Lockstation) towards the Experimental Farm.
+This will bring you to Prince of Wales Drive in about 200 metres.

 There’s another option for getting to Manotick’s downtown area.
 Instead of staying on Rideau Valley Road (which can be busy), you can choose to ride part of the final three kilometres on narrow island is situated in the middle of the Rideau River.
 It’s call Long Island, and it’s home to Manotick’s residential district.